alexsohn1126/dinesafe_TO_analysis/README.md

 ## LLM Usage

-No LLM was used in the process of writing this report.
+LLM (ChatGPT 3.5) was used to assist in coding portion of writing this paper.
+For a complete chat log, check `inputs/LLM/usage.txt`.